SECURE 2.0: Roth Catch-Up Contribution Rules for High Earners Starting in 2026

 How it Works

-The $145,000 threshold will be indexed for inflation in future years and is based on FICA wages in the previous calendar year, and is employer-specific (if an employee receives income from another employer, these amounts do not have to be combined).
+The $150,000 threshold will be indexed for inflation in future years.
+For 2026, the applicable prior-year wage threshold is $150,000 based on 2025 wages.
+It is based on FICA wages (Box 3 on the W-2) in the previous calendar year.
+While this generally is an employer-specific requirement (if an employee receives income from another employer, these amounts do not have to be combined), the final regulations permit certain aggregation approaches in controlled-group/common-paymaster situations, depending on the plan’s terms and payroll reporting structure.
 The plan document must allow for Roth contributions in order for these higher earners to make their contributions on a Roth basis.
 If the document does not allow for Roth, these employees will not be able to make catch-up contributions, or the document will need to be amended.
-Further, the IRS has provided guidance in its proposed regulations that a plan sponsor cannot require that all employees over 50 make catch-up contributions on a Roth basis to ease administration.
+Further, the IRS has provided guidance in its final regulations that a plan sponsor cannot require that all employees over 50 make catch-up contributions on a Roth basis to ease administration.

 Other Considerations